Xavbeat03/P436-Operating-Systems-Shell-Assignment/README.md

 -h or -H or -? :: print a usage/help message

+Add a method to your program shell that will print the contents of a file.
+This is the same as the type command in DOS and the cat command in unix/linux.

+%shell -type fred -f IUS.dat

 ## Notes

 1\.
 This is a flat file system, single directory, 32 lines of 32 bytes (64 nibbles).